brunnerh/file-properties-viewer/README.md

 ### MediaInfo

-1. Download the **CLI** for the respective architecture from the [Windows download section](https://mediaarea.net/en/MediaInfo/Download/Windows):
+1. Download the **CLI** for the respective architecture from the [Windows download section](https://mediaarea.net/en/MediaInfo/Download/Windows):<br/>
    ![MediaInfo download options](./readme-files/mediainfo-download.png)
 2. Extract the archive to a directory and copy its location from the address bar of the explorer.
-The directory should contain the `MediaInfo.exe` application:
+The directory should contain the `MediaInfo.exe` application:<br/>
    ![Getting the MediaInfo path](./readme-files/mediainfo-get-path.png)
 3. Add the copied location to the `PATH` environment variable.
 (See [respective subsection](#adding-directories-to-the-path-environment-variable).)